Bror Stefenson: Later career

 Stefenson var chief of His Majesty's Military Staff from 1990 to 1997 and during the years 1991–1994 was he also a project leader for Projekt Krishantering ("Project Crisis Management").
 He was a special investigator regarding civilian use of defense resources from 1994 to 1995.

 Stefenson was elected into the Royal Swedish Society of Naval Sciences in 1968 with number 908 and was its president from 1987 to 1992.
 He was a member of the Royal Swedish Academy of War Sciences since 1979.
 He has been Inspector Emeriti of the naval academy association SjöLund.
 Stefenson was a politician in the Christian Democrats and a member of the Stockholm City Council (Stockholms stadsfullmäktige) and he was chairman of the Christian Democratic Senior League from 2002 to 2007.
 He was also an honorary member of the Christian Democratic Senior League.
 Stefenson was chairman of the Hovförsamlingen ("Parish of the Royal Court") for 15 years.
+Stefenson was also on the board of the Fire Service and Rescue Board (Brand- och räddningsnämnden) and the Port of Stockholm Authority (Stockholms hamnstyrelse).